benjaminpatrickevans/harmonicmeanp/README.md

 # The harmonic mean p-value for combining dependent tests
 ## A python implementation of harmonicmeanp

-This is a useful test for combining the p-values from multiple dependent tests, however, I could not find any python implementations so I wrote my own.
+The harmonic mean p-value (hmp) is a useful test for combining the p-values from multiple dependent tests, however, I could not find any python implementations so I wrote my own.

 Included is